byiringiroaimefils/Coffee-Shop-Website/Documentation.md

 - SignIn Page: Open your browser and go to `http://localhost:8000/`.
 - Admin Panel: Navigate to `/admin` to access the admin functionalities.

+credential of Admin by default is
+email: admin@admin.com,
+password: admin